 Famous Quotes About the Power of Mistakes

-“One sometimes finds what one is not always looking for.” – Sir Alexander Fleming (scientist who discovered Penicillin)
+“One sometimes finds what one is not always looking for.” – Sir Alexander Fleming (a scientist who discovered Penicillin)

 “If you’re not prepared to be wrong, you’ll never come up with anything original.” – Sir Ken Robinson